-This summer’s Washington State Kite Festival is canceled, but the World Kite Museum in Long Beach is open and the Long Beach Peninsula, with its 28-mile, continuous sand beach, is ideal for flying a kite.
+The World Kite Museum in Long Beach is open and the Long Beach Peninsula, with its 28-mile, continuous sand beach, is ideal for flying a kite.
 No sand for you?
 Long Beach has a wooden boardwalk that stretches a half-mile along the beach.
 In the center of town, you’ll find two of Washington’s quirkiest attractions: a giant razor clam that squirts on the hour (or on demand for a quarter) and, beside it, a 10-foot-wide, 20-foot-tall frying pan, which once held the title of world’s largest flying pan.

 You can access the north trail head of the 8.5-mile, mostly paved Lewis and Clark Discovery Trail in Long Beach.
 (The other end of the trail is in Ilwaco).
 Hike or bike past interpretive panels, sculptures and art installations commemorating the journey of the Corps of Discovery and Lewis and Clark’s arrival at the Pacific Ocean.

 Mukilteo’s lighthouse.
 Photo by iStock.

 Consider a tour of the historic lighthouse at the Mukilteo Light Station or enjoy the surrounding grounds of Lighthouse Park.
 The site has beach access and restrooms and is ideal for strolling, picnicking, ferry watching and taking in sunset views over Puget Sound.
 For outdoor meals with those views, stop in at Ivar’s at Mukilteo Landing or Diamond Knot, a local brewery and alehouse.